pyrocms/pyrocms-docs/content/modules-and-tags/tag-reference/user.md

 	{{ noparse }}{{ user:logged_in }}{{ /noparse }}

 Checks if a user is logged in or not.
-Can be used as a variable pair to display data only to logged in users, and a single tag to return TRUE or FALSE whether or not the user is logged in.
+Can be used as a tag pair to limit display of certain code to logged in users, or a single tag that returns TRUE or FALSE depending on whether the user is logged in.

 ### Attributes